ethanwicker/ethanwicker.github.io/aboutme.md

 As well as my a bit about my background, my degrees, and that I work in anomaly detection.

+Should also call out that many of my initial posts are inspired by Introduction to Statistical Learning, and many of the formulas are taken from it (which version of book?)

-BS in Mathematics
+BS in Mathematics,
-BS in Mathematics Education
+BS in Mathematics Education,
-Minor in Philosophy
+Minor in Philosophy ,
-from North Carolina State University
+from North Carolina State University,

 Denver, CO